day8/re-frame-async-flow-fx/README.md

 but it dovetails with, and leverages the event driven nature of re-frame's architecture.

-Technically, this library implements an [Effect Handler](https://github.com/Day8/re-frame/tree/develop/docs), keyed `:async-flow`.
+Technically, this library implements an [Effect Handler](https://github.com/Day8/re-frame/tree/develop/docs), keyed `::async-flow/bind`.
 It has a declarative, data oriented design.

 #### TOC